Tsunami alerts issued after powerful magnitude 8.7 earthquake off Russia

 The magnitude 8.7 earthquake struck 136km (85 miles) east of Petropavlovsk-Kamchatsky in Russia’s far east, according to the United States Geological Survey.

-Japan’s meteorological agency issued a tsunami advisory for the country, warning of waves of up to 1 metre (3.3 feet) high.
+Japan’s meteorological agency issued a tsunami advisory for the country, warning of waves of up to 1 metre (3.3 ft) high.

 The Pacific Tsunami Warning Center issued an immediate “tsunami watch” for the state of Hawaii.